-- 1. Be a full-time student (Students must be enrolled for 12 credit hours per quarter). - 2.
+- 1. Be a full-time student (Students must be enrolled for 12 credit hours per quarter or attend 18 clock hours per week for ESL). - 2.
 Maintain satisfactory academic progress - 3.
 Obtain proper employment authorization before beginning any work (if applicable). - 4.
 Report changes in address, legal name, or program within 10 calendar days of the change to the Designated School Official (DSO). - 5.
 Obtain the DSO approval before traveling outside of the U.S. - 6.
 Report any intention to transfer to another school, leave the country, or change the status to the DSO. - 7.
 Obtain an updated I-20 when a funding source changes. - 8.
 Obtain permission from the DSO before requesting a leave of absence or withdrawal from IIFA. - 9.
 Keep a valid passport and Form I-94 at all times. - 10.
 File timely requests for practical training and other changes or additions.